pedropaulofb/langstring/README.md

 #### `remove_lang`

-This method removes all entries of a given language from the MultiLangString.
+Eliminates all text entries associated with a specific language from the MultiLangString.
+This method is useful for scenarios where an entire language's content needs to be cleared, ensuring that the MultiLangString only contains relevant and active language data.

-**Examples**:
+Example:

 ```python
 # Import necessary class